Contractors

 News

-Nigerian Government Sets Three-Month Deadline for Contractors to Finish 260 Abandoned Road Projects
+Nigerian Government Sets Three-Month Deadline for Road Project Contractors

-The Nigerian government has given a three-month ultimatum to contractors managing 260 emergency projects nationwide.
+The Nigerian government has issued a three-month ultimatum to contractors managing 260 emergency projects nationwide.
 These projects, financed by the 2023 supplementary budget, aim to fix severely deteriorated sections of crucial federal roads and restore their functionality.
+This initiative highlights the government’s commitment to improving infrastructure and addressing the issue of abandoned road projects.
+According to recent reports, the Minister of State for Works, Abdullahi Gwarzo, also emphasized the importance of adhering to this timeline (https://www.premiumtimesng.com/news/top-news/656926-fg-gives-contractors-3-months-to-complete-260-abandoned-road-projects.html, https://independent.ng/fg-orders-contractors-to-complete-260-abandoned-road-projects-in-3-months/, https://ait.live/fg-orders-contractors-to-complete-260-abandoned-road-projects-in-3-months/).

 What's your reaction?